Getting Started: How Do We Create a Safer Congregation?

 This committee will offer a report at each annual meeting of the congregation.
 Policies will appear at least annually in the congregation newsletter, will be used as appropriate in training/orientation for leaders and teachers, and be included in new member packets.

-The Safer Congregations Committee falls under the congregational governing body (the Board).
+The Safer Congregations Committee falls under the congregation's governing body (the Board).
 Its members are selected or approved by the Board.
-Other members should include:
+Members should include:

 • the religious educator or person responsible for ministry with children,